Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: The Model

-We now discuss the axioms in light of the interpretation of our model.
 The first two axioms are straightforward.
 Monotonicity means that the planner respects the Pareto principle.
 Inada singles out zero utility as being especially unacceptable: If one agent has zero utility, it is as if all agents had zero utility.
-As we shall see, Inada is required to characterize the representation with a monotone decreasing fan; it is not used to characterize the class of social welfare functions applicable to triage problems.
+As we shall see, Inada is required to characterize the representation with a monotone decreasing fan.
+It is not used to characterize the class of social welfare functions applicable to triage problems.

 The two continuity axioms are ``technical,'' but their role in our results is more interesting than in typical representation theorems.
 Strong continuity is the standard axiom imposed to ensure the existence of a utility representation.
 We use strong continuity to obtain a representation with a monotone increasing fan.
 For a monotone decreasing fan, strong continuity turns out to be too strong.
 We instead impose weak continuity so that we can accommodate situations like one of the examples in \Cref{ex:buminsex} (see \autoref{fig:buminexc}).
 We discuss this weakening in detail when describing \autoref{fig:buminex}.